heat

 6 (especially North American English) (also heating especially in British English)

-uncountable the process of supplying heat to a room or building; a system used to do this The heat wasn't on and the house was freezing.
+uncountable the process of supplying heat to a room or building; a system used to do this

 The house has electric heat.